 If I was to hand you an astrology chart and ask you to read it then you’d probably take one look before starting to feel overwhelmed.
 I remember the first time I was given my astrology chart and I felt so confused.
-But after having my astrology chart explained to me by an astrologer then learning how to read astrology charts in general, I realised that it wasn’t as scary as it seems.
+But after having my astrology chart explained to me by an astrologer and then learning how to read astrology charts professionally, I realised that it wasn’t as scary as it seems.
+So let’s dive into how to read an astrology chart.

 Perhaps you’ve already had an astrology chart provided to you?
 Or maybe you are creating your own astrology chart from scratch?
 If this is the case then you are in good hands with heaps of websites to support you.